Capablanca: 2-Approximation Dominating Set Solver

 sparsity of the matrices (0.0 for dense, close to 1.0 for very sparse)

--a, --approximation enable comparison with a polynomial-time approximation approach within a factor of 2
+-a, --approximation enable comparison with a polynomial-time approximation approach within a logarithmic factor

 -b, --bruteForce enable comparison with the exponential-time brute-force approach

--c, --count calculate the size of the vertex cover
+-c, --count calculate the size of the Dominating Set

 -w, --write write the generated random matrix to a file in the current directory